sanjdhar/st-file-xfer-calc/README.md

-# st-file-xfer-calc
+# File Transfer Time Calculator app using Streamlit

-File Transfer Time Calculator app using Streamlit
+This app will give you network file transfer time based on file size and bandwidth a user selects.